rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

 ### Estimator Array-Like Attributes

 Any array-like attribute stored in an estimator needs to be convertible to the user's desired output type.
-To make it easier to store array-like objects in a class that derives from `Base`, the `cuml.common.array_descriptor.CumlArrayDescriptor` was created.
+To make it easier to store array-like objects in a class that derives from `Base`, the `cuml.common.array.CumlArrayDescriptor` was created.
 The `CumlArrayDescriptor` class is a Python descriptor object which allows cuML to implement customized attribute lookup, storage and deletion code that can be reused on all estimators.

 The `CumlArrayDescriptor` behaves different when accessed internally (from within one of `cuml`'s functions) vs. externally (for user code outside the cuml module).
 Internally, it behaves exactly like a normal attribute and will return the previous value set.
 Externally, the array will get converted to the user's desired output type lazily and repeated conversion will be cached.